 In 2011, CPA Australia produced a combined annual and GRI-based sustainability report for the first time, and since then has been progressively moving towards producing fully integrated reports, with its 2013 report being its first integrated report.
 CPA Australia’s 2014 report won the Australasian Reporting Award for Best Integrated Report.

-Moving towards <IR> has also involved a shift in internal management systems and processes, and lead to greater connectivity in management information.
+Moving towards integrated reporting has also involved a shift in internal management systems and processes, and lead to greater connectivity in management information.
 With an integrated approach, it is easier to stay focused on what is related to value creation, and the assessment of risks and opportunities.

-CPA Australia recognizes that <IR> better meets stakeholders’ increasing desire for relevant and concise disclosure of a business’s value creation processes.
+CPA Australia recognizes that integrated reporting better meets stakeholders’ increasing desire for relevant and concise disclosure of a business’s value creation processes.
 The provision of this information helps stakeholders make better informed assessments of organizations and their performance and outlook.
-As an operational tool, <IR> provides directors and managers with an interconnected view of all dimensions of business performance to which an organisation relates.
+As an operational tool, integrated reporting provides directors and managers with an interconnected view of all dimensions of business performance to which an organisation relates.
 CPA Australia endorses the view that better information leads to better decision-making.